Sexual Harassment Policy (includes Sexual Violence/Assault)

 - Being notified regarding investigation procedures, formal resolution procedures, and informal resolution procedures

-- Having a support person accompany him or her at all stages of the process.
-The support person does not serve as an advocate or speak on behalf of the complainant or respondent, may not be actively involved in any proceedings, and must agree to maintain the confidentiality of the process.
+- Having a support person at all stages of the process.
+The support person does not serve as an advocate or speak on behalf of the complainant or respondent, may not be actively involved in any proceedings, and must agree to maintain the confidentiality of the process

 - Similar and timely access to written statements and other evidence considered in the determination of the complaint